- Release-tax free equity from your house with a NatWest Retirement Mortgage

 When a borrower takes out a lifetime mortgage, they agree to borrow money against the value of their property, known as the ‘property’s equity’.
 However, since house prices are subject to change and there is a risk of them dropping over time, lenders offer an NNEG as extra protection should this occur.
 Under the terms of this guarantee, lenders will pay off any remaining debt when the borrower sells or passes away, meaning that there will always be some money left over at the end of the agreement – even if your home decreases in value.

 It is important to remember that while this extra protection may reassure those worried about house price drops in the future, there are still some risks associated with taking out a lifetime mortgage – including higher interest rates and increased tax liabilities for those still working.
-Therefore it is crucial to carefully weigh all aspects before committing yourself further and ensure you know all implications in advance.
+Therefore, it is crucial to carefully weigh all aspects before committing yourself further and ensure you know all implications in advance.

 What does it cover?

 The no negative equity guarantee typically covers all standard forms of mortgage repayment, such as interest-only payments or capital repayments made through downsizing or selling up later in life; however, specific details can vary from lender to lender, so it is advisable to check exactly what you are covered for before taking out any loan agreement.
-It may also cover additional costs, such as arrangement fees for setting up your agreement initially; however, again, these details may vary, so make sure you understand what these bills would consist of before signing anything into effect.
+It may also cover additional costs, such as arrangement fees for setting up your agreement; however, these details may vary, so make sure you understand what these bills would consist of before signing anything into effect.

 What are the current Natwest interest rates for retirement mortgages?